atlasphp/Atlas.Orm/docs/reading.md

 # Fetching Records and RecordSets

-Use Atlas to retrieve a single Record, or many Records in a RecordSet, from the database.
+Use Atlas to retrieve a single Record, an array of Records, or a collection of Records in a RecordSet, from the database.

 ## Fetching a Record